Slow (DJ): Career

 One track from the album, "Woman in Blue" (later renamed "Before You Leave"), was chosen to be used for a worldwide advertising campaign for Levi's jeans in 2001.
 During this time Pepe Deluxe were also asked to do remixes for artists including Tom Jones, The Cardigans, and Eminem.

 After a lot of promotion and concerts around the world, Slow left the group to pursue solo projects.

 Between 1999 and 2001 he worked as Head of A&R at EMI Finland, launching a new dance label called Nozle, which released singles from dance acts such as Campaus, Z-MC, and Jori Hulkkonen's Step Time Orchestra.
 Campaus was a dance act Slow started with a Finnish producer Rauli Eskolin.

 In 2002 Slow formed SlowHill with Finnish saxophonist Tapani Rinne of the band RinneRadio.
 Fusing jazz sounds with electronic beats, their first album Finndisc was released on Blue Note Records.
 In the same year, DJ Slow's single "Got to Funk" reached #1 in the Finnish dance chart, and peaked at #19 on the Finnish singles chart.
 The track was originally made for Hartwall's Upcider drink commercial, but due to positive reception, was eventually released as a single.

 In 2003 Slow worked on various remixes such as The Crash's track "Star", and TV scores for Finnish television.

 In 2004 Slow released his debut album This Is Now, and began broadcasting a weekly radio show, Burner, on Helsinki's Groove FM with hip-hop artist Paleface.

 In 2005 SlowHill released their second album Fennika on Plastinka Records, and remixed BWO's "Sixteen Tons of Hardware".
 With Tapani Rinne, Slow also wrote the score for Finnish movie Koti-ikävä, which was nominated for a Jussi Award.

 In 2006, Slow played a set at Midem International Music Market's 40th anniversary opening night in Cannes.
 He also released his second album Pronto!, and later that year the album was also released in Japan by Columbia Records.
 He also played at Wallpaper magazine's design awards in London, the Artek pavilion at Milan's furniture fair, and the Klara Festival in Brussels, and produced music for Nokia, IKEA, and Finlandia Vodka among others.

 In 2010 SlowHill returned with their third album, Muzak.

+Slow co-produced on "Brujería" on the album Aguilera by Christina Aguilera in 2022.